Oregon State Hospital North Campus

 News and site activities

 - Remaining work includes filling two underground tunnels that run under Center Street within the next two to three weeks.
 Very minimal interruption is anticipated to Center Street.
-This work will last approximately one week.
+This work will last approximately one week and be complete by December 19, 2017.

 - The construction fence is being removed from the site October 31, 2017, with the exception of a temporary protection tunnel concreting access area at the 27th and Center Street area.
 The Campus is open to the public.

 - All demolition work is complete, however, fencing will be left in place until October 31, 2017.
-The solar powered webcam will remain in place until September 31, 2017 when it will be removed and installed at another DAS project site on October 1, 2017.
+The solar powered webcam will remain in place until December, 2017 when it will be removed and installed at another DAS project site.
 No other activities are planned until approval is received to proceed with tunnel concrete fill.

 - An archeological study was recently requested of DAS and procurement efforts are in place to select a vendor to perform the study.